heggy231/accounting.js/MyNote/videoNote.md

 'abAB'.match(/[A-Z]/g);
 - Output: (2) ["A", "B"]

-## Next challenge: Number of digits (ex 200: 3 digits, one number
+## Next challenge 4: Number of digits (ex 200: 3 digits, one number

-Intersperse the numbers through out to make it more interesting
+Intersperse (cool word!) the numbers through out to make it more interesting

 '1a3bAB3'.match(/[0-9]/g);
 - Output: (3) ["1", "3", "3"]